Stories from Main Street: Youth Engagement and Skill-Building

 Interested in finding out more about how Stories: YES works or need more information for your storytelling projects?
 Check out the resource page to find ways to engage partners, digital story ideas and other tools to help you plan.Planning and Inspiration

-Submissions will be accepted during the Spring of 2019 and are due by Friday, June 14th, 2019.
-If you're interested in creating a storytelling project with youth, contact your state humanities council to see if you qualify or email Shannon Sullivan firstname.lastname@example.org for details.
+Submissions for 2020 have closed but will reopen in the Spring for participation in 2021.
+If you're interested in creating a storytelling project with youth, contact your MoMS state organizer or email Sydney Thatcher firstname.lastname@example.org for details.

 Stories: YES has a flexible timeline and can be implemented either before or after an organization hosts their exhibition.
 Funding is usually available starting in January.